robpress123-png/charity-tracker-qwik/CONTINUATION_PROMPT_v2.8.1.md

 5. **Charity matching**: Uses fuzzy matching, creates user_charities for misses
 6. **Items must match** database exactly (496 predefined items)
 7. **Tax settings** currently in localStorage (needs migration)

+## About This Continuation Prompt

+### What is this document?
+This is a comprehensive state snapshot of the Charity Tracker project that allows AI assistants (like Claude) to quickly understand:
+- Current version and recent changes
+- System architecture and tech stack
+- Database schema and structure
+- Known issues and work in progress
+- Development guidelines and best practices

+### When to update:
+- After significant feature additions or changes
+- When version bumps occur (especially minor/major)
+- When critical bugs are fixed
+- When architecture changes
+- **Auto-update trigger**: When context usage approaches 90% in a conversation

+### Why it matters:
+- Enables seamless continuation across sessions
+- Preserves critical project knowledge
+- Prevents regression of fixed issues
+- Maintains development momentum
+- Documents decisions and rationale

 Ready for continued development!